-- a.
+a.
 The Claimant(s) may obtain a single postponement of up to ninety (90) days for the appointment of the Neutral Arbitrator if the Independent Administrator receives a written request for postponement on or before the date that the response to the List of the Possible Arbitrators is due under Rule 16.
 Claimant(s) shall serve a copy of this request for postponement on the Respondent(s).
-Regardless of the number of Claimants, Claimant(s) is entitled to only a single ninety (90) day postponement of the appointment of the Neutral Arbitrator. - b.
+Regardless of the number of Claimants, Claimant(s) is entitled to only a single ninety (90) day postponement of the appointment of the Neutral Arbitrator.

+- b.
 If the Claimant(s) agrees in writing, Respondent(s) may obtain a single ninety (90) day postponement for the appointment of the Neutral Arbitrator.
 The Independent Administrator must receive this written request for postponement before the date that the response to the List of the Possible Arbitrators is due under Rule 16.c. - c.
-There shall be only one postponement whether made by either Claimant(s) or Respondent(s) pursuant to this Rule in any arbitration.
+There shall be only one postponement whether made by either Claimant(s) or Respondent(s) pursuant to this Rule in any arbitration. - d.
+In arbitrations brought by Health Plan or KPIC, in 21.a and 21.b, "Respondent(s)" means the member or member's family or representative and "Claimant(s)" means KPIC or Health Plan.